 At the end of the NEP era, Soviet agriculture was still predominantly small-scale and traditional.
 In 1927 individual peasants cultivated 98.3% of the sown land.
 Half of the grain harvest was reaped with sickles and scythes, and forty percent of it was threshed with flails.11 Almost all of the cartage was by horse-drawn wagons.12

 The NEP had not reformed the organization of Soviet agriculture; instead, it had reinforced the traditional “repartitional commune.”
 Each village’s farm land was communally owned.
 It was divided into strips, which were then allocated to the villagers on the basis of the number of workers and “eaters” in each family.
 Each family was assigned a number of strips, often widely separated.
 The strips were periodically redistributed, to satisfy some principle of fairness and to accommodate changes in family composition.
 The repartitional commune led to inefficiency in a number of ways.
 The peasants spent too much time getting to and between their strips.
 Their transient possession of any given strip made land improvements unprofitable.
 The small size of each strip prevented economies of scale from being realized.
-Many decisions — what and when to plant, when to harvest — were communal, so there was little opportunity to experiment with alternative crops or techniques.
-The state’s appropriation of “surplus” also impaired efficiency, by discouraging the peasants from investing in their own livelihood.
+Many decisions — what and when to plant, when to harvest — were communal, limiting the opportunity to experiment with alternative crops or techniques.
+The state’s appropriation of “surplus” also impaired efficiency by discouraging the peasants from investing in their own livelihood.

 The breakdown in the NEP’s agricultural policy led to the complete reorganization of Soviet agriculture.
-Stalin proposed that the communes be replaced with collectives, in which all of the land was held in common and worked by peasant labour.
+Stalin proposed that the communes be replaced with collectives in which all of the land would be held in common and worked by peasant labour.
 The peasants who joined the collectives would give up their land, their homes, their livestock, and their tools.
 They would give up the mir and the church, the institutions around which they had long organized their lives.
 They would become dependent upon a government that had exploited them ever since the revolution.
 The peasants resisted collectivization as long as they could.

-Stalin had initially announceded that membership in the collectives would be voluntary, but in November 1929, he pressed for immediate and complete collectivization.
+Stalin had initially announced that membership in the collectives would be voluntary, but in November 1929, he pressed for immediate and complete collectivization.
 His ultimate aim was the elimination of the peasants as a social class — their conversion into workers — and his method was unrelenting brutality.

 The kulaks were immediately targeted.